Start Your New Career With Criminal Justice Courses in Augusta, GA

 Are you interested in protecting and serving the community?
 Do you hope to make a difference in other’s lives?
 If so, Criminal Justice courses at our Augusta, GA location may be right for you.

-Miller-Motte Technical College will provide the training and education in as little as 18 months.
-Upon successfully completing the program, you could earn your Associate of Occupational Science Degree in Criminal Justice and begin serving the community.
+Miller-Motte College will provide the training and education in as little as 18 months.
+Upon successfully completing the program, you could earn your Associate of Occupational Science degree in Criminal Justice and begin serving the community.

 Courses You’ll Take in the Criminal Justice Program

-While at Miller-Motte Technical College, you’ll get the training and education you’ll need to graduate with an Associate of Occupational Science Degree in Criminal Justice.
+While at Miller-Motte College, you’ll get the training and education you’ll need to graduate with an Associate of Occupational Science degree in Criminal Justice.
 You’ll learn everything you need to know to succeed.
 Some of the classes you’ll take include:

 Additionally, you’ll graduate with in-the-field experience, through your Externship course, helping to boost your resume and get your foot in the door for future job opportunities.